 The following use cases describe how the provider should populate the stream.
-The specific details of storage and internal mechanism are simply examples, however, the data in the log is essentially normative.
+The details of storage and internal mechanism sketched are for informative example, however, the data in the log is essentially normative.

 The use cases in this section are normative, except use case ST-1.3.